- About Us

 3. Upgrade Toilet Handles to Dual Flush Handles

-In addition to a new low-flush toilet or for existing toilets that are not replaced, the installation of dual flush handles is possible.
-These handles provide two flush options – one for liquid waste and the other for solid waste.
+To complement your new low-flush toilet or for existing toilets you do not replace, there are dual flush handles you can have installed.
+These handles offer two different flush options: one for liquid waste and another for solid waste.

 4. Put a Bottle Filled with Sand in the Toilet Tank